Tuesday, January 20, 2026

 With the television channels held by CME, television in Eastern Europe was modernized by adopting newsroom-as-set trends based on CNN.

-Prior to CNN's innovative coverage of the first Gulf War, television stations across the Arab world have used isolated and enclosed news studio sets.
+Just before CNN's innovative coverage of the first Gulf War, television channels across the Arab world have used isolated and enclosed news studio sets.

 London, which served as the primary base for MBC until 2002, was a testing ground for Western-made broadcast technology, infrastructure and expertise previously unused in the Arab world.